Allow me to tell you this strange and twisted short story about love. Contrary yet heartfelt.

 And then the rest of our life together started.
 Five years into our marriage we moved together to Israel perusing an academic career for Za’atarah.
 I had grown up in a country where the word Israel was rarely uttered; it was always referred to as the “enemy”.
 The state of the enemy, the prime minister of the enemy, the Zionist entity were all part of the everyday vocabulary in Kuwait at the time.
 All maps of the middle east would show “occupied Palestine” but no Israel.
 I had never seen the state of Israel on a map.
 Somehow in my mind, Israel was this entity hovering in the air somewhere.
 Imagine my surprise when I discovered that Israel is yet another country that actually exists on the ground and they don’t refer to themselves as the enemy they all have names.
 Wow! how radical?
 Well!
 I was determined to put away all that enemy propaganda, taught to me in school, behind and keep an open mind and adjust as best as I could.
 But, childhood conditioning dies hard.

 Jesus said, “Love your enemy as you would love yourself”.
 I always assumed that only a select few, a special breed of people were capable of that.
 I always assumed that it would take massive effort and discipline in order to achieve that.
 I always assumed that it would be something that people would engage in out choice.
 Maybe a hint masochism mixed in with that as well.
 I myself am not too fond of that principle.
 It doesn’t make much sense to me.
-I wanted to be living an effortless love story.
+I wanted to be living an effortless short story about love .

 Israelis are the most brutally honest group of people I have ever encountered in my life.
 In Israel, I realized right from day one that if people don’t like me they will tell me that they hate my guts right to my face.
 There is no pretending, no white lies, no room for saving face.
 Nobody pretends to like you if they don’t.
 At first it was shocking but later on I found it refreshing.
 No need to beat around the bush.
 Additionally, Israelis have complete contempt for pretension.
 Nobody wears suits or fancy clothing.
 When people want to look casual they put on an old pairs of jeans and an old stretched out t-shirt.
 Nobody wears Gap or Tommy Hilfiger in Israel.
 The highest executive to the lowliest garbage sweeper on the streets dress in a similar fashion.
 In Israel you can’t tell the difference between the wealthy and the poor by appearances.
 What you see is what you get, from an Israeli person.
 The socialist past of the country still effects it today making hard work and hand labor points of honor rather than things to be looked down upon.